wplib/wplib/README.md

 The **WPLib Library includes:**

 1. Implementation of a Module system with Auto-Loader,
-2. The optional concept of an "App" that uses app-specific Modules,
+2. The optional concept of an "Application" that uses app-specific Modules,
 3. Code optimized for use with a persistent cache, and
 4. Prescriptive conventions for code consistency across many developers.
 5. A Model+View Architecture _([_see next_](#modelview-architecture))_

 ###<span id="model-view-architecture" >Model+View Architecture</span>

+In order to enable the goal of truly reusable modules objects are needed.
+And the MVC pattern is a well-known and workable pattern.

-Unlike MVC plugins WPLib does not take control of WordPress URL routing.
-Instead Models+Views are about data elements in WordPress.
+But unlike MVC plugins WPLib does not take control of WordPress URL routing.
+Instead Views are not about HTML pages as in Ruby on Rails, they are about adding output methods to Model objects and Model objects abstract and simplify programming with Post Types, Taxonomies, User Roles, and more.

 Currently in WPLib core we have Model+View classes for Posts and Post Types, Taxonomy and Terms; and Roles and Users.

 The Model+View architecture provides: